EllaTheCat/dopamine-2020/README.md

 ## Tasker, AutoVoice, AutoTools
 Tasker is a popular android application that lets users write programs to run on their phone or tablet.
-AutoVoice is a Tasker plugin for speech recognition.
+AutoVoice is a Tasker plugin for speech-to-text..
 AutoTools is a Tasker plugin that provides "ssh".

 A Tasker program uses exactly the same "File Watcher" interface as the command prompt.
 Commands need not be limited to two or three